steffaniakubelio/Recipe-management-system/README.md

 •	The development and execution of the project are based on the listed requirements and specifications.
 •	End users (admin) should have a proper understanding of the Recipe Management System.
 •	The system should generate and store general reports.
-•	Information about all recipes and ingredients must be stored in a database accessible by the Recipe Management System.
+•	Information about all recipes and ingredients must be stored in a database accessible by the administrator.
 •	Any updates or changes regarding recipes and ingredients are recorded in the database, and the entered data should be accurate.
 •	It's important to ensure that the Recipe Management System is designed to meet the unique needs of managing recipes and ingredients, providing a seamless and efficient experience for users.
 Regular updates and maintenance should be carried out to keep the system running smoothly.